How to Put an End to Your Credit Card Debt

 Many people with credit card debt fall into the trap of only paying off the minimum balance.
-Why not consider paying off a little extra each month to put an end to your credit card debt sooner, and move forward financially?
+Why not consider paying off a little extra each month to put an end on your credit card debts sooner, and move forward financially?

 Of course, there’s a balance between not stretching yourself financially, and making increased repayments to end your debt sooner.
 Try to figure out if you have any extra cash each month that you could dedicate sorting your credit card debt once and for all.
 If not, is there a way you could make a bit of extra money – by selling unwanted gifts or items online or taking some extra shifts at work?

 The longer your credit card debt rolls on, the more months it’ll take you to pay things off.
 With high-interest rates, you can often pay a lot more than you think and debt spirals quickly, so prioritise increasing your payments today.